 A computer drawing showing bubbles pulling solids to the top of a DAF clarifier with written descriptions on the left side.

-The DAF process is in contrast to water treatments that focus on sedimentation to remove settled solids.
+The DAF process contrasts water treatments focusing on sedimentation to remove settled solids.
 However, most DAF systems account for some sedimentation and settled sludge removal.
 We highlight this below.

 DAF systems separate solids, oils, greases, and other impurities from water.
 The clean water can be reused or discharged.
-DAF is used for a variety of goals, including:
+DAF systems treat for a variety of goals, including:

 • Treatment to meet discharge regulations